jeroenminderman/github-history-walkthrough/README.md

 <img align="center" src="images/file_in_secure_folder.jpg" width=75%>

-From this point onwards, this file was removed locally and the changes pushed to the remote repository:
+From this point onwards, this file was removed locally and the changes pushed to the remote repository.

 ```{console}
 > rm data/secure/personal_data.csv